The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 Music on the wrist

 Wi-Fi enables music transfer via connected apps such as Spotify or Deezer, through Garmin Connect.
-The 4GB on board storage should suffice for up to an estimated 500 songs.
+The 4GB on board storage should suffice for an estimated 500 songs.
 Spotify has a dedicated page regarding music transfer which is worth checking out.

 Music from the watch is then played via connected Bluetooth options such as compatible wireless earphones.